distribute-protocol/distribute-contracts/README.md

 If a **task** fails, the associated wei needed to complete it is returned to the collective pool from the project contract's balance.
 Validators who correctly marked the task as incomplete are rewarded.
 The reputation staked by the worker who failed to complete the task are burned.

 If a **project** fails, validators who validated tasks correctly and workers who completed their tasks still receive rewards.
-However, all the stakers' tokens are burned.
+However, validators who validated a task incorrectly lose half of the tokens they used to validate that task and all the stakers' tokens are burned.

 #### 8 - Expired Project
 If a project does not receive enough stakes before the set deadline, then the project expires.
 The proposer who put tokens or reputation as collateral lose them, but stakers on the project can retrieve their stakes.